minad/consult/README.md

     and recursive editing.
   * `consult-imenu`: Jump to imenu item.
 Supports live preview and recursive editing.
+  * `consult-error`: Jump to an error.
+Supports live preview and recursive editing.
+In contrast to `consult-flycheck` it shows the line and is more general since it is not tied to a specific backend.
   * `consult-flycheck`: Jump to flycheck error.
 Supports live preview and recursive editing.
 The command supports narrowing.
 Press `e SPC`, `w SPC`, `i SPC` to only show errors, warnings and infos respectively.
 This command